tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Accessing the values through their keys in this manner just involves a bit more typing.
-It could also be necessary to use this access method depending on how the key is used, it's format (it has spaces or `-`), leading numbers, or is a symbol type in Javascript.
+It could also be necessary to use this access method depending on how the key is used, it's format (it has spaces or `-`), if it used leading numbers, or was a symbol type in Javascript.
 Do not worry about the specifics, just know if you are using the dot notation, such as `person1.lightsaber.color` is called, and it does not work, you may need to use the other access method with array syntax.